JonnyBanana/DroidMiner_ProVersion_Decompiled_APK/README.md

 https://m.allfreeapk.com/droidminer-btc-ltc-doge-miner,252154/

-And for the record: I tried to download the same apk on another site and as many as 27 vendors on VirusTotal have detected it as malware!
+And for the record: I tried to download the same apk on another site</BR>
+and as many as 27 vendors on VirusTotal have detected it as malware!

 https://www.virustotal.com/it/file/4b5109927d61090087cdfcd7eacdec5910d9674773bbcac764f8ddf260a55ea2/analysis/1538536221/